Bhagyalaxminimbalkar/codingChallenge-bhagya/README.md

 # Pre-requisite
 * Java 8, SpringBoot , gradle

-# Library Usage
-* Create the `CsvReader` providing the Reader reading the csv and `CsvParser` Implementation DefaultCsvParser().
-* CsvReader reads the data from the reader and return the object as CsvRow having map of column to field value which can either integer or string. `CsvRow::getFields()` returning the maps created.

 # Build and Test
 * Package the library as a jar for usage.
-Run command `mvnw clean package` creating jar in dist folder.
+Run command ./gradlew build
-* This library is using maven with development and test dependencies.
+* This library is using gradle with development and test dependencies.
-To the run the application run command `mvnw clean compile exec:java`
+To the run the application run command `./gradlew clean build --refresh-dependencies`
-* To run unit test run `mvnw test`
+* To run unit test run `./gradlew test`

 <b>Solution :-</b>